Tian-Jia23/VQBG/README.md

 <a name="sec3.3"></a>
 ## Download & Install VStrains

-After successfully setup the environment and dependencies, clone the VStrains into your desirable place.
+After successfully setup the environment and dependencies, clone the VQBG into your desirable place.

 ```bash
 git clone https://github.com/Tian-Jia23/VQBG.git